 M&M is continuing our spring break theme: ALL THINGS PINEAPPLE.
 Yesterday, I posted a super easy No-Churn Pineapple Sorbet that is simple to make…and to die for!
 No ice cream maker needed.

-Today’s recipe is a beautiful Frankenstein-type creation.
+Today’s Malibu Rum Cupcakes recipe is a beautiful Frankenstein-type creation.
 Think of the combination: pineapple and jalapeno.
 Weird, right?
 That’s everyone’s reaction when I tell them about it.
 But, if you tried it, you would become a believer quickly.

 It’s not spicy, per se.
-The jalapeno brings out a more complex flavor than just regular pineapple.
-Because the jalapeno is cooked, it loses much of its heat.
-If you’re worried, just make sure that you leave out the seeds!
-You have this rich, dynamic filling in a light, fluffy cupcake - it’s just perfection.
-Not to toot my own horn or anything...
+The jalapeno in this Malibu Rum Cupcakes recipe brings out a more complex flavour than just regular pineapple.
+Because it is cooked, the jalapeno loses a lot of its heat.
+If you’re concerned, make sure the seeds aren’t in the mix!
+This delicious, dynamic filling is perfectly paired with a light, fluffy cupcake - it’s too perfect.
+I’m not trying to brag or anything.

-I used my Homemade Marshmallow Fluff as the frosting and it’s just lighter than air!
-It compliments the pineapple and tropical flavors so well.
+I used my Homemade Marshmallow Fluff as the frosting, and it’s just lighter than air!
+It complements the pineapple and tropical flavours so well.
 I highly recommend it.

-Don’t let this recipe intimidate you - it’s delicious and quite simple to make!
+Don’t let this Malibu Rum Cupcakes recipe intimidate you - it’s delicious and quite simple to make!

-Toasted Malibu Rum Cupcakes with Pineapple & Jalapeno Filling
+Putting Together Malibu Rum Cupcakes with Pineapple & Jalapeno Filling RecipeCourse: Uncategorized

 Adapted from The Pretty Bee